AbductiveLearning/ABLkit/docs/Examples/MNISTAdd.rst

     During creating reasoner, the definition of “consistency” can be customized within the ``dist_func`` parameter.
-In the code above, we employ a consistency measurement based on confidence, which calculates the consistency between the data sample and candidates based on the confidence derived from the predicted probability.
+In the code above, we employ a consistency measurement based on confidence, which calculates the consistency between the data example and candidates based on the confidence derived from the predicted probability.
 In ``examples/mnist_add/main.py``, we provide options for utilizing other forms of consistency measurement.